Here’s what Biden’s budget would mean — if it had a chance

 Under “Compact of Free Association” agreements with the three, the U.S. provides the islands with an array of services that range from weather forecasting to disaster management, air traffic control and mail delivery.

-Associated Press writers Josh Boak, Tara Copp, Matthew Lee and Darlene Superville contributed to this report.
+Associated Press writers Josh Boak, Matthew Daly, Tara Copp, Matthew Lee and Darlene Superville contributed to this report.